-The four UC AHC colleges are located within walking distance of one another as well as several nationally recognized health care facilities, and a centralized location provides valuable opportunities to collaborate with health care leaders in the community.
-The AHC maintains longstanding and close working relationships with many distinguished affiliates, including the University of Cincinnati Medical Center, Cincinnati Children’s Hospital Medical Center, Shriners Hospitals for Children—Cincinnati, and the Cincinnati Department of Veterans Affairs Medical Center.
+The four UC AHC colleges are located within walking distance of one another as well as several nationally recognized health care facilities, and that centralized location provides valuable opportunities to collaborate with health care leaders in the community.
+The AHC maintains longstanding and close working relationships with many distinguished affiliates, including the University of Cincinnati Medical Center, Cincinnati Children’s Hospital Medical Center, Shriners Hospitals for Children—Cincinnati, and the Cincinnati Veterans Affairs Medical Center.

 The Baccalaureate Undergraduate Program in Medical Sciences is an innovative pathway based in the College of Medicine that provides students with integrated academic, experiential, and mentored opportunities, preparing them for advanced training in biomedical science, medicine, and other health sciences.

 The AHC’s Health Sciences Library ranks at or near the top in many categories in Ohio and in the top 10 nationally among medical school libraries.

 UC offers a different kind of education, one guided by distinguished professors who understand that experience is the best teacher and that greatness lies beyond the classroom.

 At A Glance

 The University of Cincinnati: An urban public research campus world renowned for architectural diversity and beauty; ranked 35th among public universities by the National Science Foundation

 Students: More than 44,000 total students from all 50 states and more than 110 countries